Lurleen Wallace: Illness and governorship

-Lurleen was diagnosed with cancer early as April 1961, when her surgeon biopsied suspicious tissue that he noticed during the cesarean delivery of her last child.
+Lurleen was diagnosed with cancer as early as April 1961, when her surgeon biopsied suspicious tissue that he noticed during the cesarean delivery of her last child.
 As was common at the time, the physician did not tell the news to Lurleen but to her husband, who insisted she remain unaware, and failed to seek appropriate care for her.
 When she saw a gynecologist for abnormal bleeding in 1965, her diagnosis of uterine cancer came as a complete shock.
 Lurleen was outraged to learn from one of her husband's aides that the staffers had known of her cancer since George's 1962 campaign three years earlier.

 Lurleen Wallace cooperated with a campaign of dissimulation and misdirection as she underwent radiation therapy in December 1965 and a hysterectomy in January 1966.
 Since Alabama then lacked adequate cancer treatment facilities, Wallace traveled to the M. D. Anderson Cancer Center in Houston for treatment.
 Despite her ill health, Wallace maintained an arduous campaign schedule throughout 1966 until she won the election.
 At the January 1967 inauguration, she gave a 24-minute speech, her longest ever, and stated that her husband would be her "number one assistant".

 Early in her term, Wallace's condition began to deteriorate.
 In June 1967, doctors found an abdominal growth which a July 10 surgery revealed to be an egg-sized malignancy on her colon.
 She began a second course of radiation therapy.
 Wallace's most notable independent action as governor was increasing appropriations for the Bryce Hospital and the Partlow State School, a residential institution for the developmentally disabled.
 She visited both institutions in Tuscaloosa on her own initiative in February 1967 after reading a news story about overcrowding and poor staffing, and was horrified by the filthy, barracks-like settings.
 She also obtained a large funding increase for Alabama state parks.